Opinion | The Biden administration confirms some but not all of Trump’s Wuhan lab claims

 “There wasn’t significant or meaningful disagreement regarding the information presented in the fact sheet,” the senior State Department official said.
 “No one is disputing the information, the fact that these data points exist, the fact that they are accurate.
 Where there was some discomfort was that [the Trump administration] put spin on the ball.”

-The official said the data points in the Pompeo fact sheet were handpicked by senior Trump administration political officials, including former Trump Pentagon official Anthony Tata, a retired general who faced criticism for anti-Islam comments and for calling President Barack Obama “a terrorist leader” on Twitter.
+The official said the data points in the Pompeo fact sheet were hand-picked by senior Trump administration State Department political officials, and the fact sheet was also signed off on by former Trump Pentagon official Anthony Tata, a retired general who faced criticism for anti-Islam comments and for calling President Barack Obama “a terrorist leader” on Twitter.
 Therefore, the official said, they do not represent a fair and balanced representation of what the U.S. government knew about the coronavirus origins at the time.
 By focusing only on the lab, the fact sheet highlighted only the data points that supported the conclusion Pompeo wanted, the official said.

 “From the start, the fact sheet was a State Department messaging document, rather than some sort of complete accounting or intelligence-driven analytic product,” the official said.
 “There was certainly not consensus [inside the U.S. government] on the still unproven theory that this emerged from the lab.”